Adriqun/C-CPP-SDL2/README.md

 Now you can choose which currency you want to operate.
 I also put **attain** what mean "when you will have expect amount of money.
 See below how it looks like.<br />
 ![3](https://cloud.githubusercontent.com/assets/19840443/17767813/cb2d5b14-6531-11e6-963b-63af784eba4d.png)
 <br />
-Set colors more readable according to this page -> http://www.colorcombos.com/color-schemes/27/ColorCombo27.html<br />
+Set colors more readable according to this page -> [colors](http://www.colorcombos.com/color-schemes/27/ColorCombo27.html "colors")<br />
 I add '+' and '-' what mean that you can put your profits and expenses.
 What do you think about design?<br />
 ![1](https://cloud.githubusercontent.com/assets/19840443/17767317/cdbc189a-652f-11e6-9592-b06a980e993d.png)